tvainika/objection-keyset-pagination/README.md

 The keyset index columns are returned in `result.keyset`.
 Pass this back in the next query to fetch next batch of rows.

+If the query doesn't have `orderBy` clause, Model's `idColumn` will be used in ascending order.

 If ***countTotal*** was set to true, then the return value also has `result.total` which contains **total** count of rows.

 The next batch of rows are fetched by passing `result.keyset` as parameter to `.keysetPage()`.